 Keira and I regularly go to Sydney to visit her best friend Bella who she met when we were living up there.
 This time we had the pleasure of having Bella and her family here in Melbourne for the Australia Day long weekend.
 As we had a four day break we decided to head off some where nice for the weekend – Phillip Island was the choice.
 Having been there a few times before, I knew there is plenty of things to do in Phillip Island with kids.

 Phillip Island is approximately 150kms from Melbourne.
 It’s a 2 hour run from the city and consists mostly of freeways so it’s a very easy drive.
 I know Phillip Island enough to get around, my brother once had a holiday house there and we had stayed down there a couple of times but it was a few years ago now.
-I know it enough to get there without directions and know round about where I am most of the
+I know it enough to get there without directions and know round about where I am most of the time.

 My friend and I had four kids under ten with us, Alannah decided to stay home with Dad this time.
 Phillip Island has a lot for kids to do especially kids around the same age as ours.
 In fact Phillip Island Nature Parks has taken over the management of the four main attractions and you are able to get bundle packages to save a bit of money on each of the attractions.